phpbb/quickinstall/docs/sandbox-cli.md

 Every seeded preset is tracked by a preset-and-seed-specific manifest under the board's `store/` directory.
 This lets `--reset` and `--replace` remove only the database rows and physical files owned by that exact preset and seed.
 A missing manifest means there is no tracked seed data to remove.

 Fixture seeding is supported for MariaDB, MySQL, and PostgreSQL boards.
-SQLite boards currently support `--populate none` only; phpBB's posting and permission APIs can hold SQLite write locks too long for reliable fixture generation.
+SQLite boards support the `tiny` and `development` presets; use another database for the heavier `load-test` and `random` presets.

 You can seed again manually: